 14. Understand School Policies and the Superintendent’s Expectations

 Regardless of how high you climb the administrative totem pole, there will always be someone higher than you, whether it is a principal, superintendent, or the school board.
-Therefore, it is essential that you know what is anticipated of you right from the start; thus leading to few, if any, misunderstandings and complications down the road.
+Therefore, you must know what is anticipated of you right from the start, thus leading to few, if any, misunderstandings and complications down the road.

 Take the time to read and be able to identify with set school policies and procedures.
 If your boss is open to suggestions, make them tactfully.
 This is also an excellent way to forge a healthy relationship with him or her.

 Style of dress, personal grooming habits, and overall appearance say a great deal about a person.
 If you want to be taken as a serious professional, then you must dress like one.
 This does not mean that you need to go out and buy suits or blazers worth thousands of dollars; it simply means that you need to look like you fit the part.

 Do not break the bank trying to impress.
 Dress pants (or skirt) and a matching sports coat or blazer are all very fitting for an administrative position.
 Keep colors and/or prints tasteful.
 Besides your clothing, make certain that you keep up with personal grooming – showered, combed, and/or styled hair, fresh breath, neat nails, etc.

 Wrapping up Educational Leadership Skills for New School Administrators

 There are many other qualities to learn and develop if you wish to enter education administration.
 I will write another blog post on them in the future.

 After you are confident in your skills and abilities as an educational leader, it is time to write a school administrator cover letter or resume to communicate you have the relevant expertise and experience to do the job.